aibrite/jdash-docs/src/client/getting-started.md

 # Getting Started

 ## Quick Start
-The aim of this article is to get you up and running with Jdash in 5 minutes.
+The aim of this article is to get you up and running with JDash in 5 minutes.

 ### Step 1: Install JDash Client
-Use npm to install Jdash UI package.
+Use ``npm`` to install JDash UI package.

 ```no-highlight
 npm install jdash-ui --save
 ```

-This will create node_modules/jdash-ui folder.
+This will create ``node_modules/jdash-ui`` folder.

-Note: If this is the first time you use npm to add a package first execute npm init to create a package.json.
+Note: If this is the first time you use npm to add a package, first execute ``npm init`` to create a ``package.json``.

 ### Step 2: Create a basic HTML page
-Create index.html and paste below code inside.
+Create index.html and paste the below code inside.

 ```html
 <!DOCTYPE html>